The MATLAB® software is a 64-bit application that runs on

 Make sure that there are no external

 constraints on the memory accessible to MATLAB.
-(On UNIX® systems,
+On Linux® systems,

 Increase the size of the swap file.
 We recommend that you configure your system with twice as much swap space as you have RAM.
-See Increasing System Swap Space, below.
+For more information, see Increase System Swap Space.

 Add more memory to the system.